 - improving community spaces.
 Including open spaces, schools and recreation spaces

-- improving local transport facilities, highways and public rights of way
+- improving local transport, highways and public rights of way

-- taking specific steps to lessen the impact on the local area including introducing parking restrictions, landscaping and noise insulation
+- taking specific steps to lessen the impact on the local area.
+Including setting up parking restrictions, landscaping and noise insulation

 - offering local jobs and training strategies

 Once a Section 106 agreement is in place it will apply to that development, even if someone else buys it.

-Section 106 money is spent in accordance with the terms of the legal agreement that was entered into when planning permission was granted.
+Section 106 money is spent within the terms of a legal agreement.
+This would have been entered into when planning permission was granted.
 In some cases the legal agreements are specific but in others they are flexible.
-The reason for this flexibility is to ensure monies can be used to deliver large scale schemes that serve a wider area rather than just being confined to local schemes serving a smaller area.
+The reason for this is to ensure monies can be used to deliver large scale schemes.
+Serving a wider area rather than just being confined to local schemes serving a smaller area.

 When the legal agreement is flexible.
 Proposals are assessed against six criteria by a strategic panel of senior officers and councillors.
 This ensures that each proposal is considered impartial and the council makes best use of the monies received.
 The criteria is as follows:

 - the extent to which the proposal meets the council’s strategic aims

-- the amount of match funding that the Section 106 contribution can lever in
+- the amount of match funding that the Section 106 money can lever in

 - whether the scheme generates a future income stream or cost saving for the council

 - the level of community support for the scheme

 - the extent to which the scheme is expected to increase use

 If you need a Section 106 discharge of conditions report, your property or site is in the Barnsley borough.
 You can apply for this service using the online form below.
 We charge a fee to cover our costs.

 Before you begin

-Please read the 'how to pay' tab for information about charges for this service and make sure you have any relevant documents listed in the 'what you need' tab.
+Please read the 'how to pay' tab for details about charges for this service.
+Make sure you have any relevant documents listed in the 'what you need' tab.

 We need to make sure you’re eligible for this service.
-Please read the statements below and only continue with your application if you're able to confirm both of them:
+Please read the statements below and only apply if you're able to confirm both of them: